Applied Crisis Management in Procurement

 As the cutthroat strategy weakens with suppliers' extinction, many companies hire a consultant to power up

-In some cases, they are simply looking for a scapegoat to blame for the savings target's underachievement.
+Sometimes, they are simply looking for a scapegoat to blame for the savings target's underachievement.

 Right-shape, right-size